The Serial Comma

 Farther and Further

-Sandy Mendenhall wrote in to ask about the proper use of farther and further: “What are the rules for further and farther?
-Everyone I ask doesn’t seem to have an answer.”
+Sandy Mendenhall wrote in to ask about the proper use of “farther” and “further”…

 Posted in usage | 2 Comments